-- Aspiring web developers can also consider CodeX Academy, a self-paced coding bootcamp with 1-on-1 mentorship opportunities.
+- Aspiring web developers can also consider CodeX Academy, a self-paced coding bootcamp with 1-on-1 mentorship.
 Learn more about CodeX Academy in our review.

 - Aspiring designers can check out Designlab, a tech bootcamp that teaches students all the skills needed to launch a career as a UX designer.
 Read more about Designlab in our review.

 - Aspiring data analysts can look into Data Science Dream Job, a self-paced data science program to help aspiring data analysts land a job.
-Their program is also flexible and includes career assistance, with projects students can add to their portfolios.
+Or, consider Divergence Academy, 365 Data Science, and K2 Data Science, which have part-time and full-time courses.

 - Similarly, Metis is a bootcamp with introductory data analytics courses.
 They also feature a project-based curriculum with both on-campus and remote options.
 Learn more about Metis in our review.

-- Aspiring digital marketers and designers can check out GrowthX Academy, a tech bootcamp with courses in growth marketing, UX design, and sales and business development.
-Learn more about GrowthX Academy in our review.
+- Aspiring digital marketers and designers can check out GrowthX Academy, a tech bootcamp with courses in growth marketing, UX design, and sales.

-- The tech bootcamps Lambda School, Rithm School, and Thinkful offer courses in web dev and data science.
-Students can pay for the program using an income share agreement (ISA).
+- The tech bootcamps Lambda School, Rithm School, Clarusway, and Thinkful offer courses in web dev and data science.
+Students can pay using an income share agreement (ISA).

 - edX is one of the most popular online learning platforms.
 They have courses from top universities like Harvard and MIT as well as big tech companies like Microsoft.
 Learn more about edX in our review.

-- For students seeking lower-cost web development and UX/UI courses, Simplilearn, UX Design Institute, and Learn UX could be good options.
+- For students seeking lower-cost web development and UX/UI courses, Simplilearn, UX Design Institute, UX Pro Academy, Memorisely, and Learn UX could be good options.